hikoworks/hikogui/docs/rich_text.md

  --------------- | --- | ------------------
-  Regular        | \\r | The default, neutral phrasing Emphesis       | \\e | Text with stressed emphesis.
+  Regular        | \\r | The default, neutral phrasing Emphasis       | \\e | Text with stressed emphasis.
 Spoken with clear articulation.
 Often shown in italic.
-  Strong         | \\s | Text with more importance, warning, urgend.
+  Strong         | \\s | Text with more importance, warning, urgent.
 Spoken louder.
 Often shown in bold.
   Code           | \\c | A (sub-)expression  of computer-language-code, Often shown in a non-proportional font.
-  Abbreviation   | \\a | An abbreviation, shown in a different style to show there is a definition somehwere.
+  Abbreviation   | \\a | An abbreviation, shown in a different style to show there is a definition somewhere.
-  Italic         | \\i | Show text in italic, without the text beging "emphesis" Bold           | \\b | Show text in bold, without the text being "strong" Citation       | \\q | A citation of a title, or a quote.
+  Italic         | \\i | Show text in italic, without the text begin "emphasis" Bold           | \\b | Show text in bold, without the text being "strong" Citation       | \\q | A citation of a title, or a quote.
   Keyboard       | \\k | Used in help messages to show which key to press.
   Mark           | \\h | Used to highlight text, like using a physical yellow marker.
   Math           | \\m | A mathematical (sub-)expression.
 Often shown in a special italic math font.
   Unarticulated  | \\u | Unarticulated text.
 Often shown as regular underlined.